ppizzo/docker-samba/README.md

      armhf-samba
 ```

-Adapt the above command to suit your environment.
+If your setup is different, please adapt the above command to suit your environment.